turtlegraphics/elevators/README.md

 assignment
 ----------
-This is an assignment in CS 324 at Saint Louis University.
+This is an assignment for CS 3500 at Saint Louis University.
 As such, the simulation does not actually work yet.

 The assignment is available at: http://mathcs.slu.edu/~clair/os